kiranll/SFO-Theft-Crimes-Spatial-Time-Series-Analysis/README.md

-# SF-TheftCrimes-SpatialAndTimeSeriesAnalysis
+# SFO-TheftCrimes-SpatialAndTimeSeriesAnalysis

-Taken the opensource data from SF Police Department Spatial and Time-Series Analysis of SFO Crimes
+Taken the opensource data from SFO Police Department Spatial and Time-Series Analysis of SFO Crimes
 Tools Used: Python, Matplotlib, Pandas, Seaborn, Numpy and ARIMA model